Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

  CRIT_START <double> <unit_string>

-  Start time of criticality event.
+  The start time of the criticality event.

  CRIT_END <double> <unit_string>

-  End time of criticality event.
+  The end time of the criticality event.

  CRITICAL_WATER_SATURATION <double>